 Common foods high in fiber

-Only vegetables, fruits, legumes, beans, whole-grains, seeds, and nuts are good dietary sources of fiber.
+Only vegetables, fruits, legumes, beans, whole-grains, mushrooms, seeds, and nuts are good dietary sources of fiber.

 Beans have the highest fiber content, though.
 For instance, a serving of lentils provides more than 50% DV!